<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 How To Buy A Foreclosed Home

-At first thought, purchasing a foreclosed home can seem like a cost-effective way to buy a house.
+At first thought, buying a foreclosed home can seem like a cost-effective way to buy a house.

-The chance to become a homeowner with less money invested is ideal and certainly possible under the best circumstances.
-But, there are huge trade-offs in securing a foreclosed home.
-The first and biggest trade-off is that at the end of the day, your bargain might not be a bargain at all!
+Becoming a homeowner with less money invested is ideal and certainly possible under the best circumstances.
+But there are huge trade-offs in securing a foreclosed home.
+The first and biggest trade-off is that, your bargain might not be a bargain at all!

 From appraisal and inspector fees to home improvement costs, there is no guarantee your foreclosed property will be a good buy.
-These monetary estimates don’t take into account the weeks, months, and possibly years it could take for the entire buying and closing process to cycle through--not to mention the elevated stress levels from the uncertainty of trying to work with multiple red tape laden institutions.
+These monetary estimates don’t consider the weeks, months, and possibly years it could take for the entire buying and closing process to cycle through—not to mention the elevated stress levels from the uncertainty of working with multiple red tape-laden institutions.

 If there ever was a time to work with an experienced and specialized real estate broker and lender, it's during the process of buying a foreclosed home.
-This is especially true if you hope to make the purchase with your VA loan benefit.
+This is especially true if you plan to use your VA loan benefit.
 It's also a good idea to seek recommendations for a real estate attorney who knows foreclosure laws backward and forward.

 But first, find out if you're financially prepared to buy a home.
 What to Know About Your Finances Before Buying a Home answers many popular questions buyers have.

 A foreclosed home wasn’t always a foreclosed home.
-The process to get to that designation includes three possibilities: short sale, pre-foreclosure, and finally, foreclosure.
-Each has a difference that is important for buyers to be aware of, because they can affect the final sale.
+Getting to that designation includes three possibilities: a short sale, pre-foreclosure, and finally, foreclosure.
+Each has a difference that is important for buyers to be aware of because they can affect the final sale.

 Short Sale

-There are two conditions on which a homeowner can request a "short sale."
-If the owner owes more on their mortgage than what their local market values, and if the owner is extremely delinquent and likely not able to fulfill their loan agreement, they may ask the bank to accept a payment that is less than is owned on the mortgage.
+There are two conditions under which a homeowner can request a "short sale."
+If the owner owes more on their mortgage than their local market values, is delinquent, and likely cannot fulfill their loan agreement, they may ask the bank to accept a payment that is less than the mortgage's owed amount.

 Pre-Foreclosure

-If the property owner is 90 or more days late in payment and has not tried to amend the situation with the lender, the foreclosure process begins by serving the owner legal notice.
-The property is still owned by the owner, and it may or may not be a short sale.
+If the property owner is 90 or more days late in payment and has not amended the situation with the lender, the foreclosure process begins by serving the owner legal notice.
+The owner still owns the property, and it may or may not be a short sale.
 The pre-foreclosure process doesn't guarantee the property will ultimately foreclose.
-Most banks prefer to work with homeowners vs. becoming the owner of another foreclosed property.
+Most banks prefer to work with homeowners rather than become the owner of another foreclosed property.

-For buyers, there is an opportunity to purchase during the pre-foreclosure process, but, at this point, it is widely regarded as the most difficult time to buy.
-Typical circumstances for attempting to purchase during pre-foreclosure includes buying before the house is listed and writing an offer that states you’ll buy the home outright.
+Buyers have an opportunity to purchase during the pre-foreclosure process, but at this point, it is widely regarded as the most difficult time to buy.
+Typical circumstances for attempting to purchase during pre-foreclosure include buying before the house is listed and writing an offer that states you’ll buy the home outright.

 Buying at Auction

 After the pre-foreclosure process, the mortgage lender has seized the property.
-Buyers should note that purchasing a foreclosure is different than a traditional sale.
-Most houses are bought sight unseen, “as is” during an auction where investors are prepared to buy the property in cash.
+Buyers should note that purchasing a foreclosure differs from a traditional sale.
+Most houses are bought sight unseen, “as is,” during an auction where investors are prepared to buy the property in cash.

-Also consider that after the transaction, buyers purchase not only the structure, but any liens and mortgages tied to the property.
-Plus, if there are people still living at the address, the eviction process becomes the buyer’s problem.
+Also, consider that after the transaction, buyers purchase not only the structure but any liens and mortgages tied to the property.
+Plus, if people are still living at the address, the eviction process becomes the buyer’s problem.

 Bank Owned or REO Properties

-Bank owned or real estate owned (REO) properties are those that were not sold at a foreclosure auction and given back to the mortgage lender.
-Because the lender now owns the property, they deal with evictions, liens, and possibly some repairs.
+Bank-owned or real estate-owned (REO) properties are those that were not sold at a foreclosure auction and given back to the mortgage lender.
+Because the lender now owns the property, it deals with evictions, liens, and possibly some repairs.

-Related: Which One Is Right for You?
-Comparing Conventional and VA Home Loans for Military Homebuyers
+Related: Comparing Conventional and VA Home Loans for Military Homebuyers.

-Sometimes, first-time buyers assume the bank that owns the property will also lend the money to buy the property as part of one big deal.
+Sometimes, first-time buyers assume the bank that owns the property will also lend money to buy the property as part of one big deal.
 This is not the case.
 REO brokers don’t approve home loans.
-Their concentration is to rid the bank of bad assets.
+Their concentration is ridding the bank of bad assets.

-The ability to spend time researching a property is a benefit of buying an REO instead of through an auction.
-Extensive time is needed to carefully investigate the details of the property.
-If the home is too far gone into disrepair, it will be difficult for any type of mortgage approval to come through.
+A benefit of buying an REO instead of through an auction is the ability to spend time researching a property.
+Carefully investigating the property's details requires a lot of time.
+If the home is too far gone into disrepair, getting any type of mortgage approval will be difficult.

-It's possible to write inspection contingencies within the offer to try and retrieve any deposit money if a home inspection goes badly, but it's not common for banks to consider these types of clauses during a foreclosure purchase.
+It's possible to write inspection contingencies within the offer in order to retrieve any deposit money if a home inspection goes badly, but it's not common for banks to consider these types of clauses during a foreclosure purchase.

-Uncovering how long the property was unoccupied and uncared for helps to establish how much money for repairs is needed.
+Uncovering how long the property was unoccupied and uncared for helps establish how much money is needed for repairs.
 An experienced home inspector who works with foreclosed homes is a strong ally.
 They’ll point out indicators ranging from major cash investments to normal wear and tear issues.

-For buyers with the time and patience for the REOs, search for homes online through several options:
+If you’re a buyer with the time and patience for REOs, you can search for homes online through several options:

 • Lenders list their REOs on the Multiple Listing Service (MLS).
 Any real estate agent has access to this inventory.

-• There are other online foreclosure listing services available, but charge users a fee.
+• There are other online foreclosure listing services available, but they charge users a fee.

 Can Military Members Use a VA Loan to Purchase a Foreclosed Home?

 Yes.
 VA loans can be used to buy a short sale or foreclosed home, but there are many factors to seriously consider before hunting for your property diamond in the rough.
-The VA does allow the purchase, but the required features of the property remain the same as any house purchased with a VA loan, including an appraisal which will detail the condition of the home and determine the value.
+The VA allows the purchase, but the required features of the property remain the same as any house purchased with a VA loan, including an appraisal that will detail the home's condition and determine the value.

-Your chosen property must submit to an appraisal to ensure the Minimum Property Requirements (MPRs) are in good standing.
-If they are not, the financing won’t be approved.
-MRPs are investigated in several areas: the condition of the roof (must not have major defects), mechanical systems (heating, electrical, plumbing), windows, and removal of all lead paint.
+Your chosen property must undergo an appraisal to ensure the Minimum Property Requirements (MPRs) are in good standing.
+If the property fails the appraisal, the financing will not be approved.
+The appraiser will examine the MRPs in several areas: the roof's condition (it must not have significant defects), mechanical systems (heating, electrical, plumbing), windows, and the removal of all lead paint.

-A VA guaranteed loan will not be issued for a property that does not appraise for its sale price.
-Value issues are common if the property is located in area with very few bank owned properties because the comparable properties in the area drive up the foreclosed home’s price, but not the value--according to the VA appraiser.
-Your real estate agent might advise to make a Reconsideration of Value request if the gap between value and sale price is out of sync with your market.
+A VA guaranteed loan will not be issued for a property not appraised for its sale price.
+Expect value issues if the property is located in an area with very few bank-owned properties because the comparable properties drive up the foreclosed home’s price, but not the value—according to the VA appraiser.
+Your real estate agent might advise you to request a Reconsideration of Value if the gap between value and sale price is out of sync with your market.

 A foreclosed home purchase is not for everyone.
 In fact, most military members don’t have the time or cash on hand to make the process worthwhile.
-Deployments, TDYs, and family obligations put strains on the free time that is needed to babysit the foreclosure process.
+Deployments, TDYs, and family obligations strain the free time to babysit the foreclosure process.

 New Call-to-action